Alright, you primitive screwheads, listen up. See this? This... is my broomstick!

 Note that the title need not be taken literally.
 Anything vaguely cylindrical and tall as the character wielded as an Improvised Weapon falls under this; broomsticks and mop handles are simply the most iconic.
 Theoretically, this can be Truth in Television.

 Sub-Trope of Improvised Weapon.
-Removing the head is optional based on the Sliding Scale of Seriousness Versus Silliness.
+Removing the head, or simply attacking with the handle whenever it's a better weapon than the other end of the object, is optional based on the Sliding Scale of Seriousness Versus Silliness.

 open/close all folders